1.2 National youth law

 On this page

-There is no one general Law on Youth in the sense of a comprehensive Youth Act.
+There is no single general Law on Youth in the sense of a comprehensive Youth Act.
 The Children and Youth mainstreaming is used and therefore the specificity of the young generation is reflected somehow in most state (sectoral) policies.
+However, debates started in 2022 about the development of the Law on the support of Youth Work at the lavel of the Ministry of Education, Youth and Sports and the Subcommittee of the House of Deputies of the Czech Parliament.
+Still, no public draft document is available.

 Youth legal matters in the Czech Republic could be sorted in several areas with the following scope: